Australian High Commission

 Australia-Tuvalu Falepili Union

-On Thursday 9 November 2023 in Rarotonga, Cook Islands, Tuvaluan Prime Minister Kausea Natano and Australian Prime Minister Anthony Albanese announced a new bilateral partnership between Tuvalu and Australia – the Australia-Tuvalu Falepili Union.
+On Thursday 9 November 2023 in Rarotonga, Cook Islands, then Tuvaluan Prime Minister Kausea Natano and Australian Prime Minister Anthony Albanese announced a new bilateral partnership between Tuvalu and Australia – the Australia-Tuvalu Falepili Union.

 Australia Awards Scholarships